Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 If a respondent fails to pay an arbitration award, FINRA can suspend the member firm or associated person.
 You can also have the award confirmed by a court to create an enforceable judgment, which enables additional collection remedies.
 The threat of FINRA suspension typically motivates prompt payment.

-Can an arbitration award be appealed?
+Can a FINRA arbitration award be challenged in court?

 Take the First Step: Schedule Your Free Consultation